 Hi, my name is Berenice.
 I am a queer herbalist who was born in Tenochtitlan (Mexico City) and grew up on Tongva lands (El Monte, CA) since I was 3 years old.
 My Ancestors are from Michoacan, El Valle de Toluca, and Guanajuato in Mexico.
 Plants have been part of my life for many years.
 My mother was my first herbal teacher.
 She raised my two sisters and I with herbal medicine and remedios caceros (home remedies).
-The classes are informed by my mother's teachings, wisdom that many teachers have shared with me along the way, and the long relationship I've had with plants since I was a kid.
+The classes are informed by my mother's teachings, wisdom that many teachers have shared with me along the way, and the relationship I've had with plants since I was a kid.

 In class, my facilitation style is very hands on, collective, and engaging.
 I share what I know and I am also invested in providing a mutual learning experience where people are encouraged to share their own knowledge and contribute what they know.
 Thank you for visiting our site and for being interested in the classes.